 Are you new to 3D printing and have no idea what 3D printing material to use?
-With the popularity of 3D printing these days, many new materials are surfacing and it may get all too complicated for a beginner.
+With the popularity of 3D printing in Singapore these days, many new materials are surfacing and it may get all too complicated for a beginner.
 With this guide, discover commonly used 3D printing materials and carefully select the perfect one for your application!

 ABS is one of the most commonly used FDM 3D printing plastics.
 Short for Acrylonitrile Butadiene Styrene, the material is a popular 3D printing material due to its low cost and good mechanical properties.
 These properties include commendable impact and wear resistance.
 It is the same plastic used in legos!